Do you have a ton of extra Ziploc bags in your house? Of course you do, we all do.

 6. Organize for travel

 You can also use a Ziploc bag when organizing for travel in general.
-A quart bag is perfect for storing your liquids when going on a plane.
-But you can use any bag to store almost anything.
+A quart bag is perfect for storing liquids on a plane.

-One bag could store your charging cables, and another could fit another small item.
+One bag could store charging cables, another could fit another small item.
 Then, you don’t have to keep everything in one big pocket of your bag or suitcase.

 And if you have a lot of similar cables, you can label the bags.
 Then, you can find the cable you need when you have to charge a device.